heartandhandstraining/heartandhandstraining.github.io/_posts/2020-03-26-COVID-19-Self-Care.md

 We live in an era of primarily "all or nothing" in so many aspects of life.
 This even applies to modern so-called health-care, and it greatly dismays me.

 As I watch people waiting in lines and fighting for and going in and out of their homes with hand-sanitizers, cleaners, and paper products, and wearing gloves and facemasks, I kind of chuckle but yet think it is NOT funny.
 People need much more than that.
-And, they need to FEEL they have much more power than that to fend off illness!
+And, they need to FEEL they have much more power than that to fend off illness every day throughout their lives.

 ![Wellness-Illness Continuum](https://www.keepandshare.com/userpics/h/e/a/r/tnhandstraining/2020-03/sb/continuum-68917881.jpg?ts=1585255348)